 Underground Railroad Participants

 The story of Elmira is integral to an understanding of the Network to Freedom.
 Without knowing the part that the abolitionists of Elmira played in it, an understanding of the importance of the Underground Railroad would be incomplete.
-Some of these progressive minded individuals were white business and professional persons; others were freed slaves and freeborn blacks; all shared a love of freedom and courageous hearts.
-Many of these figures are buried in Woodlawn Cemetery.
+Some of these progressive-minded individuals were white business and professional persons, formerly enslaved people and freeborn Black people; all shared a love of freedom and courageous hearts.

 Woodlawn Cemetery is part of the Points of Inspiration Scenic Views Trail.
 For more information and stops on the trail, visit www.pointsofinspiration.net.